qmk/qmk_firmware/docs/feature_auto_shift.md

 2. Auto Shift is disabled for any key press that is accompanied by one or more modifiers.
 Thus, Ctrl+A that you hold for a really long time is not the same as Ctrl+Shift+A.
-3. You will have characters that are shifted you did not intend on shifting, and other characters you wanted shifted, but were not.
+3. You will have characters that are shifted when you did not intend on shifting, and other characters you wanted shifted, but were not.
 This simply comes down to practice.
-As we get in a hurry, we think we might have hit the key long enough for a shifted version, but we did not.
+As we get in a hurry, we think we have hit the key long enough for a shifted version, but we did not.
 On the other hand, we may think we are tapping the keys, but really we have held it for a little longer than anticipated.